 Developing a one-two punch for cloud security

 As organisations adopt cloud-based tools to enhance their operations, many are realising that the security strategies they have in place are no longer providing effective protections.
-In the past, IT security was primarily aimed at protecting a physical location, such as an office, that had access to a data centre.
+In the past, IT security was primarily aimed at protecting a physical location, such as an office, that had access to a data center.

 The thinking was that everything would be secure if there were firewalls installed at both locations and an encrypted network tunnel between the two.
-While this held true when applications and data were stored within a corporate data centre, things have changed.
+While this held true when applications and data were stored within a corporate data center, things have changed.

 Today, applications and data often rest in a number of different locations, including cloud platforms and services managed by other companies.
 This is a dramatic shift from the historical tactic of conducting business in an on-premises-only fashion.
 When data is regularly accessed from a myriad of devices outside the corporate firewall, strategies to maintain effective security have to evolve.

 Within most organisations, the adoption of cloud-based resources is accelerating – often without the knowledge of IT departments.
 While sanctioned cloud applications are likely to be in use, employees are just as likely to be using unsanctioned apps as a part of their daily routines.
 Unfortunately, many of these tools are not enterprise ready – they don’t provide IT with the visibility or data protection features that are needed to defend users and corporate IT infrastructure.